Hernando's Hideaway

 "Hernando's Hideaway" is a tango show tune, largely in long metre, from the musical The Pajama Game, written by Jerry Ross and Richard Adler and published in 1954.
 It was sung in the stage and film versions of the musical by Carol Haney.
 The song is about a fictional invitation-only nightclub of the same name where lovers can meet for secret rendezvous.
 In the few years after the song's release, a number of artists had hit recordings of it, including Archie Bleyer, Johnnie Ray, The Johnston Brothers, and Ella Fitzgerald.

 Inspiration

 According to author Dave Hoekstra, "Hernando's Hideaway" was based on Hilltop, an establishment in East Dubuque, Illinois, that had been a speakeasy in the 1920s (where Al Capone once hid out from the Chicago police) before turning into a supper club.

 Recordings

-The most successful recording of the song was done by Archie Bleyer, the record reaching No. 2 on the Billboard chart in 1954.
+The most successful recording of the song was done by Archie Bleyer, the record reaching No. 3 on the Billboard chart in 1954.

 A version by Johnnie Ray hit number 11 on the UK Singles Chart in October 1955.
 It also reached the Billboard charts at #14.

 The Johnston Brothers' 1955 recording was a No. 1 UK hit in November 1955.

 A live recording (from Carnegie Hall in 1954) by Ella Fitzgerald can be found on the Verve/Polygram release Jazz at the Philharmonic, the Ella Fitzgerald Set, with Ray Brown on bass and Buddy Rich on drums.

+Billy May’s Latin jazz cover recording of the song with the Rico Mambo Orchestra was included on the second album in the Ultra-Lounge series.